niklaas/port-builder/Readme.md

 1. `cd` into the directory of this skeleton.

+2. Change the default value of `s3_bucket_name` in `builder.tf` to the name of your S3 bucket.
+Add your credentials to `terraform.tfvars.example` and rename the file to `terraform.tfvars`.

-2. `terraform apply` on the local machine.
+3. `terraform apply` on the local machine.
 This will create the build machine on AWS.

-3. Once the infrastructure was deployed, run `./init-ssh` to connect to the machine.
+4. Once the infrastructure was deployed, run `./init-ssh` to connect to the machine.

-4. Your're now on the remote machine.
+5. Your're now on the remote machine.
 Start `tmux` and run `build-ports`.

-5. Don't forget to run `terraform destroy` on your local machine once compilation is done.
+6. Don't forget to run `terraform destroy` on your local machine once compilation is done.
 Otherwise your Amazon AWS bill will rise...

 # Structure of the Skeleton